Manan-1008/Keeper-App/README.md

-#Keeper-App

-I have made a Web-App "Keeper-App" where a user can add some of his useful notes.
-It is made with the help of React & is a clone of Google Keep.
 # keeper-app

+This is a Keeper App, where a user can create numerous notes, which contains the title and the content in it.
+At any moment, the user can edit or delete any of the notes, which will be saved in the database as well